-The Skill Mastery sheet http://4h.okstate.edu/literaturelinks/lit-online/family-consumer-science/fabric/skillmastery-sheets is an education tool to guide project construction for fair exhibits.
-The projects have been carefully selected and directed for members to investigate and learn specific skills and information.
-The end product is being evaluated on the skills "you learned," as identified on the age appropriate skill sheet.
-It is encouraged that the sheet be submitted with the exhibit with the exception of the story board, portfolio and creative components.
-The intent is that the sheet serves as a "personal reflection" which shows the judge how much you really learned.
-Why?
-Because in 4-H, reflection and application are just as important as the end product.
-Sheets will not be displayed and will be returned.
-Not because the sheet is not important, but to simplify displaying.
-Use the skill sheet as a planning tool.
-Ask yourself, "What skills are necessary to learn and appropriate to apply to my project's design and construction?"
+https://4h.okstate.edu/projects/design-andconstruction/project-guide-sheets.html - Fair exhibits have been carefully selected and directed for members to investigate and learn specific skills/information and to demonstrate mastery of these skills/information.
+The end product/exhibit is being evaluated on the skills "learned/mastered."
+The skill sheet serves as the member's "personal reflection" and communicates to the judge what was learned.
+Why is this important?
+Because in 4-H, the reflection and application of what was learned is more important than the end product/exhibit.
+The skill sheet is to be used as a planning tool.
 It is important that each 4-H member take responsibility for the life skill of "learning to learn."
-This may require members, leaders and educators to look up terms and learn techniques as part of

-Projects being exhibited for competition will be evaluated on the 4-H members "mastery" of skill(s) and subject matter.
-The 4-H Fashion and Fabrics Member's & Leader's Guides provide basic information that members need to learn (master) and demonstrate in their project work.
-Members are encouraged to seek out other valid resources which teach proper technique and knowledge in the areas of design and construction.
+This may require members, leaders and educators to look up terms and learn techniques as part of the educational process.
+Resources, instructions and project guides are posted online.
+Members are encouraged to seek out other valid resources which teach proper technique and knowledge in the areas of design and construction. $\neg$ General Skills to be mastered in project/product in ADC, IDC and HTDC: